Death of a Queen Consort

 The possibility of marriage to Margaret of Savoy was a very attractive match for Henry.
 If it had come to fruition it would have changed the balance of power between Henry and Maximilian.
 The possibility of this match dragged out until 1508.
 It was then that Margaret of Savoy declined the offer and chose to remain a widow.
 Not a bad idea for her as she was now regent of the Netherlands for her nephew, Archduke Charles.

 After the death of Isabella of Castile, her daughter Juana inherited the throne of Castile.
 When Juana’s husband, Philip (the Handsome) passed away unexpectedly on 25 September 1506, it left Juana as a prize to be claimed – especially by a money and status-hungry English monarch.

-After the death of her husband, Juana appears to have gone mad.
+After the death of her husband, Juana is said to have gone mad.
 It was reported that she traveled with her husband’s body because she could not bear to be apart from him.
-Many have stated that Juana was very jealous of the attention that her husband received from other women and she did not approve of his actions toward them either.
-When he passed away this was her opportunity to have him by her side at all times.
+Many have stated that Juana was very jealous of the attention that her husband received from other women, and that she did not approve of his actions toward them either.
+When he passed away it was her opportunity to have him by her side at all times.

 Henry VII didn’t seem to mind the “madness” that ensued in Juana’s life after the death of her husband, as long as she was able to bear children for him.
 Or was it that he understood the grief that a spouse goes through after losing someone they loved so greatly?